 Mr. Golub also is a committed advocate for building the infill housing California needs to meet the state's growing affordable housing crisis, and his practice focuses on the following areas:

 - California Housing Law.
-Mr. Golub is highly knowledgeable about California's cutting-edge laws that aim to promote streamlined approval of infill housing, including recent reforms to the Housing Accountability Act, also known as the "anti-NIMBY" (not-in-my-backyard) law, SB 35 of 2017 (streamlined ministerial approval for qualifying housing development projects), recent reforms to the State Density Bonus Law, and recent reforms to the state's Housing Element law and Regional Housing Needs Allocation process.
+Mr. Golub is highly knowledgeable about California's cutting-edge laws that aim to promote streamlined approval of housing, including recent reforms to the Housing Accountability Act, also known as the "anti-NIMBY" (not-in-my-backyard) law, laws that streamline the approval of affordable housing such SB 35, AB 2162 and AB 2011, recent reforms to the State Density Bonus Law, and recent reforms to the state's Housing Element law and Regional Housing Needs Allocation process.
 Mr. Golub has represented numerous housing developers in invoking these laws through a mix of entitlement and litigation strategies to secure long-delayed project entitlement approvals.
-Working with housing advocates, he authored and successfully advocated for revisions to the California Department of Housing & Community Development's official guidelines for implementing SB 35 of 2017.
-In addition, he has written and presented extensively on what is new, and what is next, for California housing law.

 - Planning & Zoning and Municipal Law.
 Drawing on his experience as a public planning official, Mr. Golub advises project proponents and public agencies on all aspects of California's Planning and Zoning Law, Permit Streamlining Act, California Public Records Act and California Open Meetings Law (Brown Act).